 When emigrants return: ‘I really wonder if I made the right move’

-Irish abroad face so many barriers to coming home they often stay where they are
+Stories of 2018: Irish abroad face so many barriers coming home they often stay put

 Laura Colleran and her family.
 “After four years in Galway we are still in a state of transition, paying ridiculously high prices for car insurance and little advancement up the property ladder”